nikitsenka/bank-graalvm-spring/README.md

 # About
-Sampl bank application witten in reactive Spring Webflux and packaged as GraalVM native executable.
+Sample bank application witten in reactive Spring Webflux and packaged as GraalVM native executable.

 ## Build